 Fears to Fathom: Carson House Story Explained – The Reality of Home Invasion

 After going to actually get some work done, the security camera’s show another person outside.
 It doesn’t look like another pizza delivery man.
 This is where the game has a bit more build up, giving you that increasing unsettling feeling you’re not alone.
-The first Fears to Fathom episode home invasion was scary enough, now this is even more intense.
+The first Fears to Fathom episode home invasion was scary enough, now Carson House is even more intense.
 Depending on where you go and at what times, you can run into the killer early.
 Which turns into a twist of it’s own.
 The game had you convinced it was Roy’s ex wife or one of her fans, instead it’s your ex!

 What makes this game way more terrifying that your usual horror game is just how real the story is.
 On top of her crazy obsessive and stalker behavior, she’s also a drunk, crazy meth addict.
 Quite the combo you don’t want in your house.
 The way she runs right at you with her creepy psycho face is scary as f*ck.
 Same with her slow maniacal walk when she comes upstairs, and then the conversation through the door… chilling.
 Carson House has tons of great moments like this.